Demigod21/barber-lab/README.md

-# custom_barber_shop
+# Barber Lab

-A new Flutter project for a new barber shop in town
+Flutter application for Barber Lab, a barber shop in Pontedera

 ## Getting Started